stouch/docs/help/questions.md

 ## Data Migrations

 ### Does Directus handle deploying or migrating of content?

 When you add data into a database, Directus does not provide any tool for you to migrate or deploy your data changes between different environments (_ie. from development to production_).

+## SDKs

+### What SDKs are available for Directus?

+Currently, the only SDK maintained for Directus 7 is the Javascript-SDK, it's difficult to be Open-Source and maintain multiple SDKs.

+We're hoping for, and awaiting support from the [OpenAPI 3.0 Spec](https://github.com/OAI/OpenAPI-Specification/issues/1706).
+Giving a thumbs-up could really help!
+You can, follow the progress of Directus SDK coverage [here](https://github.com/directus/directus/issues/2255).

+### Where's the PHP SDK?

+_Please see the above..._

+When using PHP, we recommend using Guzzle for the time-being and call the [API](/api/reference.html#introduction) directly.